-Name of university or institution:
+Name of the University or institution:

-Institutional contact (membership, payment):
+Institution contact (membership, payments):

 Access to the different library sites that share their collections

-Access to Request Management Software
+Access to the Request Management Software

-- Please, send an e-mail to email@example.com, with the following information:
+- Send an email to firstname.lastname@example.org with the following information:

-- CNAME domain created
+- CNAME domain created.

-- Optionally, they can also submit:
+- Optionally, they can also send:

 Example of header with logo (transparent background), title and subtitle